Who We Are

-One World for Love and Peace (OWLP) was founded in December 2004, in Monrovia, California by Nahid Kabbani under the auspices of the National Heritage Foundation.
+One World for Love and Peace (OWLP) is a 501 (c) (3) non-profit organization founded in December 2004, in Monrovia, California by Nahid Kabbani under the auspices of the National Heritage Foundation.
 The basic building blocks for the organization were to educate Americans about topics of interest to the Arab communities living in the United States and to promote communication across different cultures.

 “The Lighthouse 4 Today’s Viewers”, a TV show, was established through Monrovia Cable Television (KGEM) to address the lack of understanding of the cultural diversity of Arab-American communities.